neildawson/neildawson.github.io/_work/livealerts.md

 Unfortunately, our unique tech stack at TotallyMoney led to a lengthy delay in launching our push notifications system, which contributed to further alerts being put on hold.

-Looking back, hard search alerts had loads of value for the customer, but there were just too few of them to meaningfully contribute to our OKRs. **Given the choice again, I’d place more weight on the business goals**, and not rely so much on future roadmap items to deliver the business value.
+Looking back, hard search alerts had loads of value for the customer, but there were just too few of them to meaningfully contribute to our OKRs. <mark>Given the choice again, I’d place more weight on the business goals</mark>  and not rely so much on future roadmap items to deliver the business value.